-- "(1) The Appropriate Commission shall determine the tariff in accordance with provisions of this Act for - - (a) supply of electricity by a generating company to a distribution licensee:"
+- "(1) The Appropriate Commission shall determine the tariff in accordance with provisions of this Act for - (a) supply of electricity by a generating company to a distribution licensee:"

-It is stated further that as per sec 86 (1) (a) and (b) of the Act, 2003, one of the functions of the Commission is to fix the tariff according to which the distribution companies shall procure power from the generators.
-The said provision of the Act, 203 is reproduced below of reference.
+It is stated further that as per section 86 (1) (a) and (b) of the act, one of the functions of the Commission is to fix the tariff according to which the licensees shall procure power for the generating companies.
+The said provision of the Act is reproduced below of reference:

-Sec 86.
+Section 86.
 (Functions of State Commission):-

-- "(1) The State Commission shall discharge the following functions, namely:(a) determine the tariff for generation, supply, transmission and wheeling of electricity, wholesale, bulk or retail, as the case may be, within the State: Providing that where open access has been permitted to a category of consumers under section 42, the State Commission shall determine only the wheeling charges and surcharge thereon, if any, for the said category of consumers: - (b) regulate electricity purchase and procurement process of distribution licensees including the price at which electricity shall be procured from the generating companies or licensees or from other sources through 46 agreements for purchase of power for distribution and supply within the State;
+- "(1) The state Commission shall discharge the following functions, namely: - - (a) determine the tariff for generation, supply, transmission and wheeling of electricity, wholesale, bulk or retail, as the case may be, within the State:

+Providing that where open access has been permitted to a category of consumers under section 42, the State Commission shall determine only the wheeling charges and surcharge thereon, if any, for the said category of consumers;

+(b) regulate electricity purchase and procurement process of distribution licensees including the price at which electricity shall be procured from the generating companies or licensees or from other sources through 46 agreements for purchase of power for distribution and supply within the State;